Abin-S-Yaseen/GUI-calculator/README.md

 # Intermediate-level
-This repository has intermediate level projects.
+This Repository has intermediate level projects.